 In the service industry your coworkers are everything.
 They are your friends and family; the people you spend the most time with every week.
 They are your outlet for stress and your shoulder to lean on.

-Most of my ride-or-die friends are people I met while serving or bartending.
-They are a diverse group of wonderful individuals who have made my life worth living.
-However, not every coworker has been so great.
+Most of the ride-or-die friends are people you met while serving or bartending.
+They are a diverse group of wonderful individuals who have make life worth living.
+However, not every coworker will be so great.

 Sometimes you come across that one person who can completely change the environment in a room and just make everybody miserable.
 Maybe they’re always grumpy and complaining or just downright rude and obnoxious.
 Here are some tips for how to deal with that one employee that every restaurant seems to have.